drewpendergrass/drewpendergrass.github.io/index.md

 # CHEEREIO

-CHEEREIO is a free, flexible, open-source software tool that can be used to estimate emissions of various pollutants using observations from a variety of platforms, including satellites.
-CHEEREIO users have published work using the tool to track global methane emissions, monitor carbon monixide from wildfires, and diagnose drivers of methane emissions growth in China.
+CHEEREIO is a free, flexible, open-source software tool that can be used to **estimate emissions of various pollutants** using observations from a variety of platforms, including satellites and surface monitors.

+CHEEREIO users have published work using the tool to track **global methane emissions**, monitor **carbon monixide from wildfires**, and diagnose drivers of **methane emissions growth in China**.

+## Code and documentation

+CHEEREIO code is freely available from our [Github](https://https://github.com/drewpendergrass/CHEEREIO) repository.

+A high-level overview and demo of the software is given in our [model description paper](https://doi.org/10.5194/gmd-16-4793-2023).

+An *extensive* manual for CHEEREIO is provided in our [online documentation](https://cheereio.readthedocs.io).

+For support, please open a [Github issue](https://github.com/drewpendergrass/CHEEREIO/issues) so that all users can see the solution.
+You can also email the lead developer, Drew Pendergrass, at andrew.pendergrass [at] duke [dot] edu.
+Feel free also to inquire about whether your application is a good fit.

 ## What does CHEEREIO do?